+As of April 3, 2015, we held \$74.0 million of cash and cash equivalents, all deposited with financial institutions.
 The undistributed earnings of our foreign subsidiaries are indefinitely reinvested and we do not intend to repatriate such earnings.
 We believe the decision to reinvest these earnings will not have a significant impact on our liquidity.
-As of January 2, 2015, cash held by our foreign subsidiaries was \$19.2 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.
+As of April 3, 2015, cash held by our foreign subsidiaries was \$27.5 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.

-As we had no remaining borrowing availability under our credit facilities as of January 2, 2015, we may consider the issuance and sale of equity securities in the future to pay down our outstanding indebtedness under our Revolving Facility or seek to refinance our indebtedness to increase our borrowing availability.
 We plan to use our available cash and cash equivalents and any borrowing capacity we may have from time to time under our Revolving Facility for general corporate purposes, including working capital, and potentially for the acquisition of or investment in complementary technologies, design teams, products and companies.
-We believe that our cash and cash equivalents and cash generated from operations will be sufficient to meet our working capital requirements for at least the next 12 months.
+We believe that our cash and cash equivalents, cash generated from operations and available borrowing capacity will be sufficient to meet our working capital requirements for at least the next 12 months.
 We may need to raise additional capital from time to time through the issuance and sale of equity or debt securities, and there is no assurance that we will be able to do so on favorable terms or at all.